sivathangeswaran/skills-build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 ### :keyboard: Activity: Setup Django REST Framework, restart the server, and test the API

 > 🪧 **Note:**
-- Make sure to replace [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME] with your codespace name.
+- Make sure to replace fluffy-space-tribble-9w76r5rpg7cw6g with your codespace name.
   - ex. redesigned-spork-g6pj46rr9hpp6x
 - You can get the codespace name by running the following command in the terminal: `echo $CODESPACE_NAME`.